-Special Leave Accrual (SLA) allows service members serving in hostile fire / imminent danger (HFP/IDP) areas for a continuous period of at least 120 days to accumulate and retain up to 90 days of leave (60 days of ordinary leave, plus 30 days of SLA-protected leave).
+Special Leave Accrual (SLA) allows Service members serving in hostile fire / imminent danger (HFP/IDP) areas for a continuous period of at least 120 days to accumulate and retain up to 90 days of leave (60 days of ordinary leave, plus 30 days of SLA-protected leave).
 The intent of SLA is to provide relief to Service members not allowed leave during lengthy deployments or during periods of hostility.

-Category 1: Service members who have SLA leave balance of 90 days or below on December 31, 2022.
+Category 1: Service members who have SLA leave balance of 90 days or below on September 30, 2024.

-- Any excess leave above 90 days will be forfeited by September 30, 2023
+- Any excess leave above 90 days will be forfeited by September 30, 2024

-Category 2: Service members who have SLA leave balance of 90.5 days or above on December 31, 2022.
+Category 2: Service members who have SLA leave balance of 90.5 days or above on September 30, 2024.

 - Normal 120 day cap applies